Real Estate Photography Editing: Basic Shadow Adjustment Techniques

 3. Shadow Commands

 Diving further into real estate photography editing for shadows in Photoshop brings you to fine tuning options.
 If initially you have played with sliders, this time, you can opt to use finer adjustment options such as radius, which is an indicator of amount of change and how many pixels will be impacted.
-You can also affect the contrast here between the light and dark tones easily using midtones, and such can help you reframe the look of the entire photo with justn one option.
+You can also affect the contrast here between the light and dark tones easily using midtones, blend flash and ambient light for stunning photos and such can help you reframe the look of the entire photo with just one option.

 4. Dodge and Burn Tool